AJTECH0001/MANTLE_NFT/README.md

 );
 ```

-##  Write the Deployment Script
+##  Step 6: Write the Deployment Script

-Now that your contract is written, and our configuration file is good to go, it’s time to write the contract deploy script.

-Navigate to the ignition/modules/mynft.js folder and replace the contents in the file mynft.js with the following:
+- Navigate to ignition/modules and replace the contents of mynft.js with the following:
 ```
 // ignition/modules/mynft.js
 const { buildModule } = require("@nomicfoundation/hardhat-ignition/modules");